richardrigutins/angular-universal-basic/README.md

 To prerender your application's pages, run `npm run prerender`.
 The prerendered files will be stored in the `dist/angular-universal-basic/browser` directory.

+## Running with the SWA emulator

+To run your application with the [Azure Static Web Apps emulator](https://docs.microsoft.com/azure/static-web-apps/local-development), first build the application with `npm run swa:build`.
+Then, run `npm run swa:start` to start the emulator.
+The browser will automatically open to the application's URL.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).